-PPMI is a landmark study launched by The Michael J. Fox Foundation in 2010 to better understand Parkinson's onset and progression to speed the development of new treatments.
+The Parkinson's Progression Markers Initiative (PPMI) is a landmark study launched by The Michael J. Fox Foundation in 2010 to better understand Parkinson's onset and progression to speed the development of new treatments.
+The study needs people with and without Parkinson's disease.
 Take a short survey to see if you may be eligible to participate.

 Collecting and Sharing Parkinson's Information